-pfSense is an ideal tool for system administrators who are looking to add a broad range of features to their network.
+pfSense is an ideal tool for system administrators looking to add a broad range of features to their network.
 It is primarily an open-source router/firewall suite built on top of FreeBSD, but it also supports setting up a VPN or load balancer with just a few clicks.
-In this guide, we'll be looking at installing pfSense on a Vultr cloud server.
-I recommend a plan with at least 1 GB of RAM, however if you are on a budget, with some tweaking, a 512 MB plan might end up functioning as well.
+This guide explains how to install pfSense on a Vultr cloud server with at least 1 GB of RAM.

 We want to use the standard option "Quick/Easy Install".
-As this has already been selected, simply press Enter.
+As this has already been selected, press Enter.
 If pfSense asks for a confirmation, press Enter again.
-Then you will need to select the kernel to use.
+Then you will need to choose the kernel to use.

-If you are unsure as to which kernel you should use, I recommend making use of the default kernel version.
+If you are unsure which kernel you should use, choose the default kernel version.

 After some time, pfSense will automatically reboot.
-This is somewhat confusing as after the restart, pfSense will start in the start screen which makes it look like you have to walk through the entire process again.
-However this is not necessary, navigate to "Reboot" with your arrow keys.
+This is somewhat confusing because pfSense will restart to the installation screen, making it look like you have to walk through the entire process again.
+However, this is not necessary; navigate to "Reboot" with your arrow keys.

-one thing to keep in mind is you must unmount the Custom ISO after the initial installation is complete so the instance can boot normally; otherwise, the instance will continuously enter the installation after each reboot:
+Dismount the Custom ISO after installation so the instance can boot normally; otherwise, the instance will continuously enter the installation after each reboot.